-In recent years, the Kingdom has made several attempts to provide for affordable real estate financing opportunities, particularly in the residential sector.
+In recent years, the Kingdom of Saudi Arabia has made several attempts to provide affordable real estate financing opportunities, particularly in the residential sector.
 The introduction of the Real Estate Mortgage Law in 2012 had been anticipated to create a paradigm shift in residential financing.

 Some of the key features of the Mortgage Law are as follows: